Tradestation Short Selling Fees

 Selling Short on the Browser Platform

 At the top of TradeStation’s web platform, there’s a green Trade button.
-Click it to open the broker’s order form.
-The order form appears just below the green Trade button and replaces it.
+Click on this and you’ll get the broker’s order form.
+It will appear directly underneath the green Trade button and will replace it.

 tradestation Sell Short on Browser Platform

-On the order form, look for the red Sell Short button.
-It’s right next to the blue Buy button.
-To place a short order, use the red Sell Short button.
+On the order form, you’ll want to look for a discrete red Sell Short button.
+It is right next to the blue Buy button.
+When entering a short order, you’ll obviously want to use the red Sell Short button.

-The rest of the process is the same as for any trade.
-Enter the ticker symbol or company name, choose how many shares, pick your order type, select routing, set the duration, and choose your account if you have more than one at TradeStation.
+The rest of the order process is the same.
+You’ll first want to enter the ticker symbol or company name.
+Then choose quantity (in share amount), then order type, then routing destination, then duration, and finally account if you have more than one at TradeStation.

-To limit your maximum loss on a short trade, you can use a bracket order when you set up your short sale.
-TradeStation’s software lets you do this.
-Click the OCO/OSO tab at the top of the order ticket and select the bracket order you want.
-You can send a buy stop loss order together with your sell short order.
-The buy stop order will close out your short position if the stock price goes above the amount you choose.
+To put a cap on the maximum loss a short trade could experience, you may want to use a bracket order with the initial short order.
+TradeStation’s software offers this ability.
+Just click on the OCO/OSO tab in the top of the order ticket and select the bracket order you want.
+You’ll be able to send a buy stop loss order along with your initial sell short order.
+The buy stop order will take you out of the short trade if the stock price exceeds the amount you specify.

 Short Selling on the TradeStation Desktop